exonwarrior/www.aberlag.com/rules.md

   <br/> Don't cheat, ignore the moderators, or attempt to spoil the game for the other players.
 - **Dead men don't talk**
   <br/> Inactive (&quot;dead&quot;) players should not interfere with players who are still active.
-  <br/> To signify that you are inactive, hold up two fingers or your weapon in the air.
+  <br/> To signify that you are inactive, hold up your hand(s) or your weapon in the air.
 - **Owners**
+  <br/> Mark your blasters, clips, ammunition and any other items you use in-game.
   <br/> Make sure that darts and other equipment are collected at the end of shootouts, and equipment is returned to its owners.
-  <br/> It's fine to use marked darts during a game, as long as they are returned to the owners at the end of the shootout.
+  <br/> It's fine to use marked darts during a game, as long as they are returned to the owners at the end of the game.

+### Punishment

+The rules are enforced via a card-based system.

+- **First offense**
+  <br/> Breaking a rule results in a verbal warning being issued.
+- **Second offense**
+  <br/> Breaking the rules for a second time will result in a yellow card being issued and the rule-breaker shall be immediately removed from the event (shootout, etc).
+- **Third offense**
+  <br/> Third rule break results in a red card being given and the member in question being banned for varying amounts of time (dependant on severity).

+The Committee reserves the right to determine the appropriate length of the ban, up to and including a permanent ban from the society and all its events.